thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 Once mounting is complete, React holds onto the component hierarchy for later.
 You'll see why in a moment.

 Now, the user interface waits patiently for a user to interact with it.
 When the `<input />` element is changed, the `onChange` event is fired and the component's `this.handleChange()` method is triggered.
 The event handler updates the component's state using the `this.setState()` method.
-After updating the state, the component's `render()` method is invoked again.

-Once again, the `render()` method combines the immutable `this.props` object and the mutable `this.state` object with its presentation logic.
+After updating the state, the component's `render()` method is invoked again, combining the immutable `this.props` object and the mutable `this.state` object with the component's presentation logic.
 The result is a new component hierarchy which is returned by the `render()` method.

 ```text
 ┌──────────────── <App /> ────────────────┐